aderbalfarias/snippet/README.md

 # Snippet

-Snippet repository stores parts of codes or files containing content that the author believes may be useful.
+Snippet repository stores code snippets, guides or files containing content which the author believes are useful.

 #### Important links